By Richard Hubbard

-To quell rapidly climbing prices, China has raised interest rates for the third time since October.
-But signs are growing that it may not be able to keep the problem under control.
+To quell its rapidly climbing prices, China has raised interest rates for the third time since October.
+But the signs are growing that it may not be able to keep the problem under control.
 And despite the economic threat from inflation, China isn't likely to let its currency rise.

 Investors take note: Despite the calls for order, national policymakers are dealing with an increasingly haphazard scenario loaded with counterproductive results and unintended consequences.
 The result could be a slide toward protectionism.